MatrixManAtYrService/md_htmldoc/README.md

 Maybe you want to share documentation with somebody that doesn't have access to your source repository, but you don't want to separate your documentation from your code.
 You can use this script to create documentation builds and then serve them to the wider world, without also providing access to your code.

 This makes me sad, but it appeases certain people that I work with

+## Troubleshooting

+- If you get `cp: cannot create regular file` errors, make sure that all of the documentation-relevant files in the parent repo are checked in.  md_htmldoc uses `git ls-tree` to discover the directory tree of the parent repo, and it will fail to mimic the directory structure if there are pending changes